 Amazon Redshift is a Cloud-based Data Warehouse with a very clean interface and all the required APIs to query and analyze petabytes of data.
 It allows the developer to focus only on the analysis jobs and forget all the complexities related to managing such a reliable warehouse service.

 To know more about Amazon Redshift, visit this link.

 Benefits of Replicating Data from Amazon RDS to Redshift

 Many organizations will have a separate database (Eg: Amazon RDS) for all the online transaction needs and another warehouse (Eg: Amazon Redshift) application for all the offline analysis and large aggregation requirements.
-There is an obvious need to move data across these two databases (Eg: Amazon RDS to Redshift) for the following reasons:
+Here are some of the reasons to move data from RDS to Redshift: